 Further reading: PPC Bid Management: A Complete Guide (+ 8 Proven Strategies)

-The right bidding strategy can help you get the most return from every dollar spent.
+The right bidding strategy can help you boost ad performance, conversion rates, and return on ad spend.

 Asif Ali